Active Projects

 Description:

-Our SA Cup team offers students a fantastic opportunity to build their engineering knowledge and skills, as well as make connections with like-minded individuals from other schools and in the industry.
+Our IREC team offers students a fantastic opportunity to build their engineering knowledge and skills, as well as make connections with like-minded individuals from other schools and in the industry.
 Team members work collaboratively to design, manufacture, test, and launch the rocket from the ground up.
-This year, our SA Cup team will be constructing a single-stage, solid-fuel rocket intended to reach 30,000 feet, carrying a CubeSat payload of various technical and scientific experiments.
-This project comprises five main sub-teams: airframe, avionics/telemetry, payload, recovery, and operations/logistics.
+This year, our IREC team will be constructing a single-stage, solid-fuel rocket intended to reach 30,000 feet, carrying a CubeSat payload of various technical and scientific experiments.
+This project comprises six main sub-teams: airframe, avionics/telemetry, payload, recovery, operations/logistics, and media.

 Description: